ideak/intel-gpu-tools/man/intel_gpu_top.rst

 JSON OUTPUT
 ===========

-To parse the JSON as output by the tool the consumer should wrap its entirety into square brackets ([ ]).
-This will make each sample point a JSON array element and will avoid "Multiple root elements" JSON validation error.
+JSON output will be correctly terminated when the tool cleanly exits, otherwise one square bracket needs to be added before parsing.

 LIMITATIONS
 ===========